Zhibek Nukeeva

 Zhibek Nukeeva (Жибек Нукеева; 27 February 1995 – 16 July 2017) was a Kyrgyz model and beauty pageant titleholder who was crowned Miss Kyrgyzstan 2013.

 Early life

-Nukeeva was a student of business management, and spoke Kyrgyz and French languages.
-She used to live for a few months in Grenoble, France.
-She learnt French language in the Alliance Française's school, based in Grenoble.
+Nukeeva was a student of business management and spoke Kyrgyz and French languages.
+She lived for a few months in Grenoble, France.
+She learnt French language at the Alliance Française's school, based in Grenoble.

 Family

-Zhibek Nukeeva became mother of a baby boy born in November 2016, with her husband Bakyt.
+Zhibek Nukeeva and her husband Bakyt became parents to a baby boy in November 2016.

 Pageantry

 Miss Kyrgyzstan 2013

 Nukeeva was crowned as Miss Kyrgyzstan 2013, represented Bishkek.

 Miss World 2013

 Nukeeva competed at Miss World 2013 in Nusa Dua, Bali, Indonesia.

 Death

 Zhibek died on 16 July 2017 from chondrosarcoma, a rare cancer that affects the bones and joints.
 She was living in Bishkek, Kyrgyzstan but was sent by her family to Turkey, to receive higher quality treatment.
 For the treatment, Zhibek's GoFundMe needed $80,000 to have an operation in Prague, Czech Republic.
-But after raising $6,172, she died as the cancer had already spread to other parts of the body.
+But after raising $6,172, she died as the cancer had already spread to other parts of her body.